 A bird’s eye view of where I’ve been…

-I’ve been married for twenty-six years, and I have five amazing sons.
+I’ve been married for twenty-seven years, and I have five amazing sons.
 Yes, five sons!
-My oldest is nineteen, and my youngest is ten.
+My oldest is twenty, and my youngest is twelve.
 You can do the math.
-Five children in eight years.
+Five children in a little more than eight years.
 That was a busy decade.
 In between those years of growing babies, I buried my father, and cared for my mother who suffered a debilitating stroke at the young age of fifty-nine.
 When she came to live with us, my firstborn was almost three.
 My second had just turned one.
 I became adept at managing an infant and an active toddler while becoming my mother’s primary caregiver.
 Over the next two years, my mother continued to suffer strokes–each passing day brought continued cognitive and physical loss.
 But in the midst of her gradual demise, we learned to appreciate and savor the good moments–the happy moments–that left us laughing and feeling hopeful.
 She passed two years later at sixty-one.

 Whispers in my ear…

 In the years preceding our children, I had been drawn to returning to college for my teacher certification.
 I had already earned my bachelor of science in sociology and psychology, but the yearning to work with children hit me hard in my late twenties.
 The whispers in my ears grew louder, and I completed my special education teaching certification a year before our first son was born.

 It’s interesting the way some life decisions resonate through time more than others, and in retrospect we see God’s hand guiding us toward our future with purpose.
 At the time I began pursuing certification, I didn’t know that one day down the line, I would have a special needs child.
 I didn’t know that my youngest son, Daniel, would be born healthy, but would fall ill to a random virus at the age of two and develop profound neurological issues.